AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Future Work
   Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?

   The team is currently working on creating a Fusion360 model of the entire assembly.
 Each component has been created separately and are currently being put together.
 After the model has been created and approved, stencils of the design will be fabricated using a CNC machine.
 The stencils will then be used to create a more accurate PVC model for testing.
 This scaled PVC model will be tested for flow and filtration.
-While the stencils for the center plates are being made, siphon design will be worked on as well as gasket configuration.
+While the stencils for the center plates are being made, the next challenge to be faced will be the siphon design as well as gasket configuration.

   <div class="alert alert-block alert-danger">
   Delete the prompt